Solar PV Frequently Asked Questions

 This will reduce the electricity you currently purchase from your electricity supplier and save you money.
 It is desirable to maximize the amount of solar electricity you use in your home by sizing the solar PV system to meet your demand, and by using energy storage solutions.
 Support is available to all owners of dwellings built and occupied before 2011.

-This pilot grant is available for all new Solar PV installations from Tuesday 31st July 2018.
+This grant is available for all new Solar PV installations from January 2020.

 5) Grid-tied and off-grid solar energy systems.
 Which one is right for me?

 Grid-tied solar power systems are the most common way of distributing solar energy.
 When a system is “grid-tied” it simply means that we connect your solar power system to your local distribution system through your main electrical panel.
 When a system is grid-tied, excess energy with be sent to your electricity supplier (ESB).
 This will provide clean solar energy for other consumers.
 In the future, the government is talking about a feed-in tariff (one day you should be able to sell your electric to the grid).
 For now, it’s best to use as much as you can by diverting the excess electricity to a battery or your immersion heater.